 If you receive this Windows Script Host access is disabled on this machine, Contact your administrator for details message box, on your Windows 11/10/8/7 computer, then this post may interest you.
 Today we will see how you can enable or disable Windows Script Host.

 Windows Script Host access is disabled on this machine

-Windows Script Host or WSH, is a Microsoft technology that provides scripting abilities like batch files, but includes many more features.
-Such Scripts can be run directly from the desktop by double-clicking a script file, or from a command prompt.
+Windows Script Host or WSH is a Microsoft technology that provides scripting abilities like batch files but includes many more features.
+Such Scripts can be run directly from the desktop by double-clicking a script file or a command prompt.
 It can be run from either the protected-mode Windows-based host wscript.exe, or the real-mode command shell-based host cscript.exe.